The Golden Age of Detective Fiction

 Many of today's authors are heavily influenced by the Golden Age mystery novels, and set their whodunnits within the Golden Age period.

-Golden Age Detective Fiction - recently reissued
+Golden Age Detective Fiction - recent re-issues

 View all-